 Community Engagement Managerrwilliamson@atlbeltline.org

-Rashida Williamson joined ABI in 2020 as an External Affairs Project Assistant for the Planning and Community Engagement, Government Affairs and Communications departments.
+Rashida Williamson joined ABI in 2020.
 Prior to joining ABI, Rashida was a Scheduling Clerk with Hawkins, Parnell & Young law firm.
 Her past governmental experience includes aiding for Senator Michael ‘Doc’ Rhett under the Georgia Legislative Black Caucus and working for the late Congressman John Lewis through the Congressional Black Caucus Foundation.
 She is a graduate of Clark Atlanta University, where she received her BA in Political Science and a graduate of Kennesaw State University, where she received her Master of Public Administration.